ryantd42/NY-Legislative-Git/2023/A7800A-2023/bill.md

   ___________

- Introduced  by  M.  of  A.  CUNNINGHAM  -- read once and referred to the Committee on Governmental Operations
+ Introduced  by  M.  of  A.  CUNNINGHAM  -- read once and referred to the Committee on Governmental Operations  --  committee  discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee

- AN ACT to amend the general construction law, in relation to the  desig- nation of Pinkster day as a public holiday
+ AN ACT to amend the executive law, in relation  to  the  designation  of Pinkster day as a day of commemoration

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-Section 24 of the general construction law, as  amended  by chapter 249 of the laws of 2020, is amended to read as follows:
+Subdivision 3 of section 168-a of  the  executive  law,  as amended  by  chapter  237  of  the  laws  of 2020, is amended to read as
-  § 24.
-Public holidays; half-holidays.
-The term public holiday includes the  following days in each year: the first day of January, known as New Year's day; the third Monday of January,  known  as  Dr.  Martin  Luther King, Jr. day; the twelfth day of February, known as Lincoln's birthday;
- the  third  Monday  in  February,  known  as  Washington's birthday; THE SEVENTH SUNDAY AFTER EASTER, KNOWN AS PINKSTER DAY; the last  Monday  in May,  known  as  Memorial  day; the second Sunday in June, known as Flag day; the nineteenth day of June, known as Juneteenth; the fourth day  of July, known as Independence day; the first Monday in September, known as Labor  day;  the  second  Monday  in October, known as Columbus day; the eleventh day of November, known as Veterans' day; the fourth Thursday in November, known as Thanksgiving day; and the twenty-fifth day of  Decem- ber,  known as Christmas day, and if any of such days except Flag day is Sunday, the next day thereafter; each general election day, and each day appointed by the president of the United States or by  the  governor  of this state as a day of general thanksgiving, general fasting and prayer, or  other  general religious observances.
-The term half-holiday includes the period from noon to midnight of each Saturday which is not a  public holiday.
+ follows:
+  3. The following days shall be days of  commemoration  in  each  year:
+ January  sixth,  to  be known as "Haym Salomon Day", January twenty-sev- enth, to be known as "Holocaust Remembrance Day", February fourth, to be known as "Rosa Parks Day", February fifteenth, to be known as "Susan  B.
+ Anthony  Day",  February sixteenth, to be known as "Lithuanian Independ- ence Day", February twenty-eighth, to be known as  "Gulf  War  Veterans' Day",  March  fourth,  to  be known as "Pulaski Day", March tenth, to be known as "Harriet Tubman Day", March twenty-ninth, to be known as "Viet- nam Veterans' Day", THE SEVENTH SUNDAY AFTER  EASTER,  TO  BE  KNOWN  AS "PINKSTER DAY", April ninth, to be known as "POW Recognition Day", April twenty-seventh,  to  be known as "Coretta Scott King Day", April twenty- eighth, to be known as "Workers' Memorial Day", the first Tuesday in May to be known as "New York State Teacher  Day",  May  seventeenth,  to  be known  as "Thurgood Marshall Day", the first Sunday in June, to be known as "Children's Day", June second, to be known as  "Italian  Independence Day",  June  twelfth,  to  be known as "Women Veterans Recognition Day", June nineteenth, to be known as "Juneteenth Freedom Day",  June  twenty- fifth,  to  be known as "Korean War Veterans' Day", the second Monday in July, to be known  as  "Abolition  Commemoration  Day",  August  twenty- fourth,  to  be  known  as  "Ukrainian Independence Day", August twenty-

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD11622-02-3
+ A. 7800--A  2

+ sixth, to be known as "Women's Equality Day", September eleventh, to  be known  as "Battle of Plattsburgh Day" and also to be known as "September 11th Remembrance Day", September thirteenth, to be known as "John  Barry Day"  and  also to be known as "Uncle Sam Day in the State of New York", September seventeenth, to be known as  "Friedrich  Wilhelm  von  Steuben Memorial  Day",  the  third Friday in September to be known as "New York State POW/MIA Recognition Day" except  if  such  date  of  commemoration cannot  be  observed  due to a religious holiday, such observances shall then be conducted on the second Friday of September, the  last  Saturday in  September,  to be known as "War of 1812 Day", the fourth Saturday of September, known as "Native-American Day", the last Sunday in September, to be known as "Gold Star Mothers' Day", October fifth, to be  known  as "Raoul Wallenberg Day", October eleventh, to be known as "New Netherland Day in the State of New York", October eighteenth, to be known as "Disa- bilities  History Day", October twenty-seventh, to be known as "Theodore Roosevelt Day", November ninth, to be known as  "Witness  for  Tolerance Day", November twelfth, to be known as "Elizabeth Cady Stanton Day", the third  Tuesday in November to be known as "New York State School-Related Professionals Recognition Day",  November  thirtieth,  to  be  known  as "Shirley  Chisholm  Day",  December third, to be known as "International Day of Persons with Disabilities", December  seventh,  to  be  known  as "Pearl  Harbor  Day",  December sixteenth, to be known as "Bastogne Day" and that day of the Asian lunar calendar designated as new  year  to  be known as "Asian New Year".
   § 2.
 This act shall take effect immediately.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11622-01-3